albertas/deadcode/README.md

 - [ ] Check if file is still valid/parsable after automatic fixing, if not: halt the change and report error.

 ## Release notes
+- v2.4.0:
+    - Add `--only` option that accepts filenames only which will be reflected in the output and modified.
+      This option can be used with `--fix` and `--fix --dry` options as well as for simple unused code detection without fixing.
 - v2.3.2:
     - Add `pre-commit` hook support.
-    - Drop support for Python 3.8 and 3.9 versions, since their ast implementation is lacking features.
+    - Drop support for Python 3.8 and 3.9 versions, since their `ast` implementation is lacking features.
 - v2.3.1:
     - Started analysing files in bytes instead of trying to convert them into UTF-8 encoded strings.
     - Improved automatic removal of unused imports.